 Reporting: The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance, and its short, medium and long term prospects.
-The GB has, through the Servicer, regular interaction on the performance of the company.
-Annual Financial Statements, performance updates and announcements are published in accordance with the JSE Listings Requirements and met the reasonable information needs of material stakeholders.
+The GB has, through the Manager, ABSA CIB, regular interaction on the performance of the company.
+Annual Financial Statements, performance updates and announcements are published in accordance with the JSE Debt Listings Requirements and meet the reasonable information needs of material stakeholders.